astral-sh/docs/site/uv/reference/cli/index.md

 [`--config-setting`](#uv-pip-compile--config-setting), `--config-settings`, `-C` *config-setting* : Settings to pass to the PEP 517 build backend, specified as `KEY=VALUE` pairs

+[`--config-settings-package`](#uv-pip-compile--config-settings-package), `--config-settings-package` *config-settings-package* : Settings to pass to the PEP 517 build backend for a specific package, specified as `PACKAGE:KEY=VALUE` pairs

 [`--constraints`](#uv-pip-compile--constraints), `--constraint`, `-c` *constraints* : Constrain versions using the given requirements files.

 ```